billhennessy/hennessysview2020/content/posts/2020/¡no-mass.md

 My crass answer is, "Did you see what He allowed to happen to his Son?"

 Jesus is true God and true man without stain of sin, without blemish.
 And, yet, He was accused, beaten, humiliated, tortured, and killed.
-On earth, the justification for His passion and death was blaspheme against God.
+On earth, the justification for His passion and death was blasphemy against God.
 In Heaven, the reason for His death was that we might live forever in peace with Him and the Father in Heaven.

 And this is the answer: only a truly loving God would discipline His children that they might experience the ultimate and eternal joy of His great feast.
-God knows that his world and this life is nothing.
+God knows that this world and this life are nothing.
 Those who wonder why this life isn't perfect yet fail to understand that this life was never meant to be perfect.
 This is the *Via Dolorosa* for everyone!
-"Pick up your cross daily and follow me," Christ command.
+"Pick up your cross daily and follow me," Christ commanded.
 Though He didn't say it, "all the way to the cross" was implied.

 Seventy-five percent of American Catholics don't believe in the Real Presence or the miracle of transubstantiation.